newvoll/ssmbak/README.md

 # Testing
 Testing uses localstack, as you can see in the Github actions. `docker-compose up` should do the trick.

+* After `poetry shell`, you can just `./tests/tests/test_localstack.sh`.

+* `source tests/localstack_env.sh` to point ssmbak to localstack.

-Recent docker versions allow for `--watch`, allowing for hot-reloading of the lambda.
+* Recent docker versions allow for `docker-compose up --watch`, allowing for hot-reloading of the lambda.

 * Lambda tests use both the lambda's backup function and hitting the local container running it.
 Container tests are skipped in AWS.

 ## Testing Gotchas